-cording to the time elapsed from the beginning of the simulation, to the risk-modifying clinical events experienced by the patient, and to the preventive regimen administered.
-The effectiveness and safety profile of apixaban reflects event rates recorded in the ARISTOTLE trial [12] integrated with patient-level data made available by Dorian et al. [10], which showed that apixaban was associated with a reduction in the risk of stroke or systemic embolism, in bleeding, and in all-cause mortality in AF patients, as compared to warfarin.
+which showed that apixaban was associated with a reduction in the risk of stroke or systemic embolism, in bleeding, and in all-cause mortality in AF patients, as compared to warfarin.
 The choice of the ARISTOTLE trial, a randomised head-to-head clinical trial, is related to the comparator, warfarin, which is common to the pivotal trials in AF of the other NOACs.
-The baseline risk profile can be adjusted for different distributions in the simulated population vs. the ARISTOTLE population of the CHADS, and the time in therapeutic range (TTR), for stroke and bleeding, respectively.
+The baseline risk profile can be adjusted for different distributions in the simulated population vs. the ARISTOTLE population of the CHADS2 and TTR, for stroke and bleeding, respectively.